thehuglet/beet-bolt-plugins/README.md

 `@on_equip`, `@on_unequip`, `@on_attack` and `@on_attacked` each can take a `slot` string argument to determine where the item should be kept in order for the method/function to be triggered.

+Like other function decorators, these decorators can provide a `priority`.
+By default their priority is set to 0 (Runing after other decorators).

 ### Inheritance
 ```py
 class MyPackItem: